Ghost Forests of Japan: Arashiyama Bamboo Grove

 The easiest way to reach Arashiyama is to take the JR train from Kyoto main station using the Saga-Arashiyama line – this will get you to Arashiyama center within thirty minutes.

 While the bamboo forest feels very otherworldly and magical, the center of Arashiyama feels quite the opposite as it is occupied by cheesy looking gift shops that is unfortunately common in Japan.
-This is very different than how the area is described in Old Capital a book by Japan`s first Nobel Lauerate Yasunari Kawabata.
+This is very different than how the area is described in Old Capital, a novella by Japan`s first Nobel Lauerate Yasunari Kawabata.
 A highly recommended read if you happen to travel to Kyoto.
 I like using novels as my alternative city guides.